Why You Should Wear a Swim Cap

 This leads to many new swimmers to wonder why they should wear a cap at all.

-Because it will keep your hair out of the pool, keep hair out of your face so that you can focus on your workout, protect your hair from chlorine, keep your head warm, keep you safe, and it will help you swim faster.
+Wearing a swim cap keeps your hair out of the pool, keeps hair out of your face so that you can focus on your workout, protects your hair from chlorine, keeps your head warm, keeps you safe, and even help you swim faster.

 Why You Should Wear a Swim Cap at the Pool